MTG/da-tacos/README.md

 Please cite the following [publication](http://archives.ismir.net/ismir2019/paper/000038.pdf) when using the dataset:

 > Furkan Yesiler, Chris Tralie, Albin Correya, Diego F. Silva, Philip Tovstogan, Emilia Gómez, and Xavier Serra.
 Da-TACOS: A Dataset for Cover Song Identification and Understanding.
-In 20th International Society for Music Information Retrieval Conference (ISMIR 2019), pages 327-334, Delft, The Netherlands, 2019.
+In Proc. of the 20th Int.
+Soc. for Music Information Retrieval Conf.
+(ISMIR 2019), pages 327-334, Delft, The Netherlands, 2019.

 Bibtex version: